appvia/tako/docs/reference/config-params.md

 ...
 ```

-### x-k8s.workload.resource.maxMemory
+### workload.resource.maxMemory

-Defines the max Memory limit for a given workload.
+Defines the Memory limit for a given workload.
 See official K8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
 Kev will attempt to infer Memory limit from the information specified in the compose file.

 Kev uses the following heuristics to derive that information for each service: